-On this page, we'll show you how to format hard drive in Windows 10, wipe a hard drive, and guide you through the process, making your drive ready for storing data, installing Windows, or other purposes.
+On this page, we'll show you how to format external hard drive in Windows 11/10, wipe a hard drive, and guide you through the process, making your drive ready for storing data, installing Windows, or other purposes.

-Formatting is an essential step before you start using a new hard drive, an internal or external hard drive on Windows 10/8/7/XP/Vista.
-Whether you are using Windows 10 or old Windows 7, check out how to format a hard drive or an external hard drive on your own now.
+Formatting is essential before you start using a new internal or external hard drive on Windows 11/10/8/7/XP/Vista.
+Whether you are using Windows 11/10 or old Windows 7, check out how to format an external hard drive on your own now.

-Applies to: Format brand new hard drive or external hard drive on Windows 10.
+- 🎯Applies to: Format brand new external hard drive on Windows 11/10.

-Requested Tools: ①.
+- 🧰Requested Tools: ①.
 New HDD/SSD or external HDD; ②.
 Connection cable - SATA Cable, power cable, or USB 3.0 connection cable; ③.
-Format tool - EaseUS partition manager or Disk Management.
+Format tool - EaseUS Partition Master or Disk Management.

-If you have a new hard drive or a new external hard drive, you'll need to initialize it first and create a new partition on it before you can format it.
-The reason is that a new hard drive doesn't have a partition, and as a result, it won't appear in File Explorer.
+If you have a new external hard drive, you'll need to initialize it and create a new partition before you can format it.
+The reason is that a new drive doesn't have a partition, so it won't appear in File Explorer.

-For most Windows beginners, Windows disk management is not user-friendly as the whole operating process is tricky for them.
-To help you quickly make the new hard drive usable again, here we suggest you try EaseUS Partition Master.
+For most Windows beginners, Windows disk management is not user-friendly, as the whole operating process is tricky for them.
+To help you quickly make the new external hard drive usable, we suggest you try EaseUS Partition Master.

 It's efficient and easy.
 You can start to format your own new hard drive now: